pietheinstrengholt/rssmonster/README.md

 Reeder (iOS) integration supprt (via Fever API)
 ----

-Reeder (iOS) support has been added recently.
-To use Reeder add an Account with Fever (feedafever.com).
-Point to the following url:
+Reeder (iOS) support is added.
+To use the Reeder API (http://feedafever.com/api), point to the following url:

 http://yourRSSMonsterurl/public/index.php/api/fever

-Any username and password will work at this moment.
+Any username and password will work.
-Change the redirect in the .htaccess inside the public folder.
-Change "/lumen/public/" to the location where RSSMonster have been deployed.
+You might need to change the redirect in the .htaccess inside the public folder.
+Change "/lumen/public/" to the location where RSSMonster has been deployed.

 <img src="http://phppaper.strengholt-online.nl/wp-content/uploads/fever.png" width="300px">